 When we talk about banks, many people jump to the big names: Bank of America, Wells Fargo, SunTrust, etc. These banks follow the traditional model of having brick-and-mortar locations you can visit to do business, but they all offer online banking, too.
 The thing is, although these banks might seem like the best places for your money, they often offer some of the worst interest rates out there.
 They expect you to get excited if they give out 0.5% on a savings account.

 So what’s the alternative?
 Fully online banks.
 Banks with no physical locations can offer interest rates double or more of the traditional banks’.
-The one major drawback to these accounts is that you must allow 3 or more business days for any money transfers out of them.
+The major drawback to these accounts is that you must have another account outside the bank (usually a checking account) from which your savings comes and to which is goes if you need to access it.
+This means you’ll have to allow 3 or more business days for any money transfers out of them.
 Also, don’t go throwing your money into any online bank that flashes a pretty interest rate at you.
 These banks and their accounts still need to be analyzed based on the criteria above, but if you don’t care about having a big-name bank you can walk into, an online bank might be a good choice for you.

 Banks are increasingly offering bonuses for opening accounts with them.
 Usually, these are chunks of money the bank gives you for opening an account and meeting some requirement(s), such as setting up direct deposit or depositing a certain amount of money.
 A nice bonus can make up for a lower interest rate, especially for smaller accounts.

 The website MagnifyMoney.com allows you to compare accounts based on where you live and how much money you are looking to start the account with.
 It also grades the banks based on how easy it is to understand their fine print, so you don’t get stuck signing a bunch of forms you don’t understand.
+It also publishes a monthly update on the best accounts based on interest rate and other factors.
 It’s a quick, free way to see what’s out there.
 I recommend checking it out, and I’m not even getting paid to say that.

 Nerdwallet.com regularly posts articles highlighting some of the best accounts out there.
 It’s also a wealth of information about all things financial.
 The folks there are also not paying me to talk them up, but they do good work.